 It’s one of the most puzzling questions we find ourselves trying to answer when first discovering cryptocurrencies.
 So getting blockchain explained is essential.

 Ready?
-Here’s the blockchain explained in simple words:
+Here’s what is blockchain in simple words:

 The main purpose of the blockchain is to allow fast, secure and transparent peer-to-peer transactions.
 It is a trusted, decentralized network that allows for the transfer of digital values such as currency and data.

 Now, as we’re all newbies here.
-Here’s the blockchain explained for dummies:
+Here’s the blockchain for dummies:

 - Imagine the blockchain as a digital database, just like an Excel spreadsheet.

 - This database is typically shared across a large network containing many computers (known as “nodes”) and it is completely public.
 I say “typically” because it can technically be formed by any number of nodes.
-The more nodes, though, the more secure it is — that’s why it’s good to have a large number of nodes running the blockchain!
+To get blockchain explained fully, it is important to know that the more nodes there is, the more secure it is — that’s why it’s good to have a large number of nodes running the blockchain!

 - Every time the network makes an update to the database, it is automatically updated and downloaded to every computer on the network.

 - Blockchain technology is secured with cryptographic techniques, making it near impossible for hackers to make changes to it.
 The only way to make changes would be to hack more than half of the nodes in the blockchain, which again, is why it is more secure to have more nodes/computers running the blockchain.

 That’s your blockchain explained in simple words.
 So, now when someone asks you “what is blockchain?”, you have two strong answers to choose from.
 You can thank us later…

 How does blockchain work in the case of Bitcoin?